Sunday, 31 December 2017

 Krishnashtakam by Adi Shankaracharya

-1. Vasudeva sutam devam (Salutations to the Supreme Being who is son of Vasudeva)
+1. Vasudeva sutam devam (Salutations to the Supreme Being who is the son of Vasudeva)

 Kamsa Chanura mardanam (The Destroyer of the demons Kamsa and Chanura)